Disclaimer: Google changed the name of their free listing from Google My Business to Google Business Profile in November 2021.

 - Google Maps

-Google My Business allows you to manage your entire Google business profile—including for multiple locations—from one dashboard.
+Having a Google Business Profile allows you to manage your entire business — including multiple locations — from one dashboard.

-Google My Business allows you to control the way your business shows up on Google.
-Using Google My Business you can correct or adjust your company’s:
+Google Business Profiles allow you to control the way your business shows up on Google.
+Using a Google Business Profile you can correct or adjust your company’s:

 - Your current business hours